Dawson-Field/4th-down-decision-model/README.md

 ## Summary

 This project combines football strategy with predictive modeling to guide 4th down decision-making.
-By analyzing past outcomes and context-rich features, it offers coaches, analysts, and fans a practical tool for exploring data-driven play-calling.
+By analyzing past outcomes and in-game situations, it offers coaches, analysts, and fans a practical tool for exploring data-driven play-calling.